civiform/docs/docs/it-manual/configure-gis-service.md

 - [ESRI_ADDRESS_SERVICE_AREA_VALIDATION_IDS](https://github.com/civiform/civiform/blob/fd0aaa002e2ee01d378ca90f236c316641ed0101/server/conf/application.conf#L731)
-is the list of values that the attribute should be equal to.
+is the list of values that the attribute should be equal to in order for the address to be considered within the service area.

   - Type:  String[]